 Different types of Pay Over Time

-You should note that there two types of Amex Pay Over Time programs.
+You should note that there are two types of Amex Pay Over Time programs.

 Pay Over Time Direct

-Pay Over Time Direct automatically moved charges of $100 or more into your Pay Over Time balance and you just have to pay the minimum amount due.
+Pay Over Time Direct automatically moves charges of $100 or more into your Pay Over Time balance and you just have to pay the minimum amount due.
+But note “some accounts may require eligible charges to be equal to or greater than $200, $500, or $1000 to be automatically moved.”

 Pay Over Time Select